markreid/pongtime/roadmap.md

 #### clientside

 * Keep a cache of team data in the teams service, so you can do a lookup by ID without hitting the server, and we don't need to pass teams around the views everywhere.
-* The let's roll button should be disable after you've hit it, until you generate teams again.
-Potentially forward you to the games view.
-* Teams view
 * Players view